What is F1000Research?

 • MedEdPublish

-An official journal of the Association for Medical Education in Europe, MedEdPublish serves academics, teachers, clinicians, researchers, and students in medical and health professions education.
+The official journal of AMEE: The International Association for Health Professions Education, MedEdPublish serves academics, teachers, clinicians, researchers, and students in medical and health professions education.

 • Stosunki Międzynarodowe – International Relations